mattyg/web-coding-challenge/README.md

 ## Mockups

-(Note that the "dislike" button will be displayed but not actually do anything.)
+(Note that the "dislike" button will be displayed but not actually do anything)
 ![Main Page - List of shops sorted by popularity (popularity is the number of users who "like" the shop)](mockups/all_shops.png)